Wandering in the park and garden of Schönbrunn Palace is one of the nicest things that you can do in Vienna for free.

-Wandering in the park and garden of Schönbrunn Palace is one of the nicest things that you can do in Vienna for free.
 I want to tell you right now, it’s more than just a beautiful garden!
 As you stroll around the park, you might be surprised by the interesting features you stumble upon.

 Should you ask if it’s a place to explore with your camera, I would say, absolutely!
 The Schönbrunn Palace Park offers beautiful photo opportunities.

-These are the places we’ll be covering in this post.
+While you can take endless photos in the palace park for private use, visitors are not allowed to take pictures inside the palace.
 Additionally, drones and other remote-controlled aircraft are prohibited on the grounds of Schönbrunn Palace.
 I know it’s a bummer, but those are the rules.
 They say it’s for security reasons and, most importantly, Schönbrunn Palace is still private property.

-Lastly, there are parts of Schönbrunn Palace park which require an entry fee.
+Also, there are parts of Schönbrunn Palace park which require an entry fee.
 But don’t worry!
 The best picturesque spots are free to visit.
-For more FAQs, you can check the link in the resources section at the end of this post.

 1. Parade Court Fountains: The Mirror Shot of the Palace’s Facade